confusedbuffalo/phone-report/README.md

 1.  **Fetch Data**: For each country and its subdivisions defined in `src/data/constants.js`, the project queries the Overpass API to fetch OSM elements with phone number tags.
 2.  **Validate Numbers**: The fetched phone numbers are validated using `libphonenumber-js`.
 Numbers are checked for correct formatting and validity for the specific country.
 3.  **Generate Reports**: The results are compiled into HTML reports.
 A main index page lists all countries, each linking to a country-specific page.
 The country page, in turn, lists reports for its subdivisions.
-Each subdivision report details the invalid phone numbers, providing direct links to edit the data in various OSM editors (iD, JOSM, etc.).
+Each subdivision report details the invalid phone numbers, providing an option to fix the item directly and upload the edits in a batch as well as direct links to edit the data in various OSM editors (iD, JOSM, etc.).

 ## How to add a new country